Sagarkc21/Car-sales-Data-analysis-Power-BII/README.md

 Things I learned from this projets:
  1.Time Intelligence function- Build date table separately:
- 2. Learned to reate the filters, charts, Navigation to different dashboard, and gain some business knowledge.
+ 2. Learned to create the filters, charts, Navigation to different dashboard, and gain some business knowledge.
  -------For using the time intelligence function the date must be continious form.

  Some of the importanct formula that i leared are